Feddas/MultiMaze/README.md

 or
 2. Compile a copy using the source code here.

 Here are the steps to building a complete version.
-Takes about 4 hr to do.
+Takes about 4 hours to do.
 1. [1/2 hr] Download and install the free version of Unity 5.x
 2. [2 hr] Setup Unity to export to your device of choice.
 (Android requires installing the Android SDK)
 3. [1/2 hr] Download this source code from GitHub and make sure it runs in Unity